thegworld/gtx-browser/docs/mac/arc.md

 Incorrect annotations will cause incorrect reference counting; annotate the code correctly to fix issues with the compiler-generated reference counting.

-## ARC in Chromium {#conventions}
+## ARC in GTx Browser {#conventions}

 ### When to use ARC {#conventions-when}

-It is the plan to eventually enable ARC for all of Chromium’s Objective-C code.
+It is the plan to eventually enable ARC for all of GTx Browser’s Objective-C code.
-However, because ARC is a target-scoped build configuration for Chromium, it might be the case that, when adding a new file, you find that the `.gn` target containing that file does not have ARC enabled.
+However, because ARC is a target-scoped build configuration for GTx Browser, it might be the case that, when adding a new file, you find that the `.gn` target containing that file does not have ARC enabled.
 In that case, you may implement that file without ARC support.
 However, if the target is already being built